RobinSmits/BAdam-Qwen/README.md

 This repo contains some code and experiments with BAdam optimizer for full parameter efficient training.

 I've used the model Qwen1.5-1.8B-Chat for all the experiments.
 The vocabulary of the Qwen models is roughly 150K+ so it uses more GPU memory compared to the average LLM when doing full training.
-On my 16GB GPU it used roughly 11 - 12GB when training with the provided notebook.
+On my 16GB GPU it used roughly 10GB when training with BAdam with the provided notebook.
+Before training starts and the Qwen1.5-1.8B model is just loaded it uses roughly 4.6GB.

 ## Experiments